diyartahir/diyartahir/README.md

-# 👋 Hi, I'm Diya Tahir!
+# 👋 Hi, I'm Diyar Tahir!

 🎓 **Cybersecurity Student**
 I'm currently pursuing a degree in Cybersecurity, driven by curiosity and a passion for protecting digital spaces.
 My GitHub is where I explore, learn, and share projects related to security, privacy, and technology.